simon-ritchie/apysc/docstring_markdowns/apysc/_display/graphics_base.md

 **[Parameters]**

 - `parent`: Optional[ChildMixIn]
   - A parent instance.
-If a specified value is None, this interface uses a stage instance.
+If the specified value is None, this interface uses a stage instance.

 ### `_set_initial_basic_values` method docstring